pyaggi/WordStats/README.md

 I was wondering if it would be possible to improve both approaches, Parker's and Benjamin's.
 So I came out with two main factors to work with:

 1. Make a better letter colission check.
-I solved this using a signature for every word, the signature is 32bit integer with each bit corresponding to a letter in the word.
+I solved this using a signature for every word, the signature is a 32bit integer with each bit corresponding to a letter in the word.
 Then any kind of check is performed on those signatures and not in the string.

 2. Parallelize the algorithms.
 I used openmp to parellize the process.